dgryski/go-perfbook/performance.md

 * Compare cost of cache logic to cost of refetching the data.
 * A large cache can increase GC pressure and keep blowing processor cache.

-I've done experiments with a network trace that showed even an optimal cache wasn't worth it.
+I've done experiments with a network trace for a service that showed even an optimal cache wasn't worth it.
 Your expected hit ratio is important.
 You'll want to export the ratio to your monitoring stack.
 Changing ratios will show a shift in traffic.
 Then it's time to revisit the cache size or the